 - You cannot manage what you don't understand, and you don't understand what you have not done.

-- Looking for leadership vision amongst accountants is a little like looking for chastity in a brothel - you might find it but everyone will suspect, with good reason, that you were really looking for something different.
+- Looking for leadership amongst accountants is a little like looking for chastity in a brothel - you might find it but everyone will suspect, with good reason, that you were really looking for something different.

 - On those occasions when I have been told that "Vision without execution is hallucination", a quote usually attributed to Thomas Edison, I can never resist making the rejoinder that "Execution without vision is suicide" and then requiring that both maxims be accepted.